borispovod/crypti-dapps-docs/README.md

 ### Tutorials

 For more information on how to proceed with developing your first Crypti based dapp.
-Please read the follwoing tutorials:
+Please read the following tutorials:

 * [Setting up an Environment](EnvironmentSetup.md)
 * [Creating a Basic Dapp](BasicDapp.md)